Optical fibres with memory effects and their quantum communication capacities

-As illustrated in Fig.~\ref{fig:griglia_main}(b), LIM emulates this intricate dynamics of the $n$ input signals via the $n$-mode quantum channel $\Phi_{\lambda,\mu,\nu}^{(1,n)}$, obtained by connecting the parallel optical lines which describe the noisy propagation of the modes associated with the annihilation operators $a_1$, $a_2$, $\cdots$, $a_n$ in the memoryless regime (panel~(a) of Fig.~\ref{fig:griglia_main}), with a series of additional beam splitters of transmissivity $\mu$.
-This parameter serves as the "memory parameter" of the model, quantifying what is the fraction of the energy lost by the $i$th input signal that can potentially be absorbed by the subsequent ones by mixing it with the thermal contributions of the local environments $E_{i+1}$, $E_{i+2}$, $\cdots$, $E_n$.
-Ranging from $0$ (where $\Phi_{\lambda,0,\nu}^{(1,n)}$ reduces to $n$fold memoryless channels ${\mathcal{E}}_{\lambda,\nu}^{\otimes n}$) to $1$ (full memory), $\mu$ effectively encapsulates the interplay between the time interval $\delta t$ separating two consecutive input signals and the characteristic thermalization time $t_E$ (for instance, one plausible expression for $\mu$ might be defined as $\mu\coloneqq \exp(-\delta t/t_E)$).
-Note also that similarly to the memoryless case, the LIM transformation $\Phi_{\lambda,\mu,\nu}^{(1,n)}$ is still characterised by an effective transmissivity parameter~$\lambda$ which in this case represents the attenuation experienced when a single signal traverses the line in isolation, and by the thermal noise parameter $\nu$ which is responsible for defining the temperature of the local baths.
+LIM emulates this intricate dynamics of the $n$ input signals via the $n$-mode quantum channel $\Phi_{\lambda,\mu,\nu}^{(1,n)}$ illustrated in Fig.~\ref{fig:griglia_main}(b), where the parameter $\mu\in[0,1]$ serves as the "memory parameter" of the model.
+It quantifies what is the fraction of the energy lost by an input signal that can potentially be absorbed by the subsequent ones.
+Ranging from $\mu=0$ (where $\Phi_{\lambda,0,\nu}^{(1,n)}$ reduces to $n$fold memoryless channels ${\mathcal{E}}_{\lambda,\nu}^{\otimes n}$) to $\mu=1$ (full memory), $\mu$ effectively encapsulates the interplay between the time interval $\delta t$ separating two consecutive input signals and the thermalization time $t_E$.
+For instance, one plausible expression for $\mu$ might be $\mu= \exp(-\delta t/t_E)$.